Simulation budgeting for hybrid effective field theories: Motivation of accuracy requirements

 Figure \ref{fig:CubicGains} investigates the convergence with increasing order in the bias expansion.
 For this test, we use the same $\Lambda$CDM cosmology as above, also at $z\simeq 0.5$.
 The blue lines show the best fits, to $k_{\rm max}=0.1\,h\,\mathrm{Mpc}^{-1}$, assuming linear bias.
 This is a configuration often used in analyses of cosmic shear.
 However, we see that it is not particularly accurate for this sample and cannot provide a good fit to $P_{gg}$ and $P_{gm}$ simultaneously once the two fields begin to decorrelate \cite{Modi17}.
 Inclusion of the quadratic bias operators provides a dramatic improvement in the fit.
 Furthermore, ref.~\cite{Porredon2021} found approximately $1\sigma$ shifts in their inferred value of $S_8$ when switching between a linear and quadratic bias model, and ref.~\cite{Chen_2024} found similarly sized shifts when fitting to simulations to $k=0.3\, h\, \rm Mpc^{-1}$.
 Increasing $k_{\rm max}$ to $0.6\,h\,\mathrm{Mpc}^{-1}$ we find that $P_{gg}$ and $P_{gm}$ can be simultaneously fit to 1\% up to $k_{\rm max}$.

-Finally, we also examine the gains from inclusion of the cubic operator $:\!\!\delta^3\!\!:=\delta^3-3\sigma^2\,\delta$, as done in refs.~\cite{zhou2025csstcosmologicalemulatoriii, Shiferaw24}.
+Finally, we also examine the gains from inclusion of the cubic operator $:\!\!\delta^3\!\!:=\delta^3-3\sigma^2\,\delta$, as done in refs.~\cite{zhou2025csstcosmologicalemulatoriii, shiferaw2024uncertaintiesgalaxyformationphysics}.
 We subtract $3\sigma^2\,\delta$ to avoid changing the linear bias, since $\delta^3$ itself contains a piece degenerate with $\delta$.
 In principle, multiple cubic terms are allowed by symmetry.
-However, this local term captures the leading-order behavior \cite{zhou2025csstcosmologicalemulatoriii, Shiferaw24} and is straightforward to implement.
+However, this local term captures the leading-order behavior \cite{zhou2025csstcosmologicalemulatoriii, shiferaw2024uncertaintiesgalaxyformationphysics} and is straightforward to implement.
 We show the improvements in fit for a single $\Lambda$CDM simulation in figure~\ref{fig:CubicGains}.
-The bottom right panel shows significant gains from inclusion of the cubic term $:\!\!\delta^3\!\!:$ for the halo cross-spectrum at high-$k$.
-The error in the cubic fit is $\lesssim 2\%$ out to $k = 1\,h\,{\rm Mpc}^{-1}$, while the error in the quadratic fit reaches $2\%$ around $k = 0.8\,h\,{\rm Mpc}^{-1}$, and is $\sim 6\%$ at $k = 1\,h\,{\rm Mpc}^{-1}$.
+The bottom panels show modest gains from inclusion of the cubic term $:\!\!\delta^3\!\!:$.
+For the galaxy cross-spectrum at high-$k$, the error in the cubic fit is $\lesssim 2\%$ out to $k = 1\,h\,{\rm Mpc}^{-1}$, while the error in the quadratic fit reaches $2\%$ around $k = 0.8\,h\,{\rm Mpc}^{-1}$, and is $\sim 3\%$ at $k = 1\,h\,{\rm Mpc}^{-1}$.
 We note, however, that the choice to include only this single cubic operator is not theoretically consistent within perturbation theory beyond one-loop order.
+We have verified that the gains for a single $w_0w_a{\rm CDM}+m_{\nu}$ simulation are similar.